tychart/BYU-CS-224-Projects/linux-systems.md

 This lab will introduce you to the basics of the Linux systems we will be using this semester.
 Every student is required to use the departments linux lab machines for **all projects** for this class.
 This can be done either by physically being in the labs and logging onto the machines, or by using another computer to remotely log into the machines.
+Since knowledge of how to remotely access machines is critical for this class and for CS more broadly, this lab will teach you how to remotely access the CS lab machines.
+For future CS projects you are welcome to use the labs in person.
-Tasks that need to be performed to complete the lab are indicated as follows:
+Tasks that need to be performed to complete this lab are indicated as follows:

 ---